pokeclicker/pokeclicker-wiki/data/Regions/overview_description.md

 Maximum Vitamins per Pokémon: 15**

 #### [[Regions/Sinnoh]]
 Sinnoh is the fourth region and 107 unique Pokémon are waiting to be caught.
 The player will encounter some Pokémon that only evolve when they are in a certain area.
 One should pay attention to the hints from the local people.
-At this stage it is suggested to give maximum protein at least to the Pokémon that are actively being bred.

 **Non-native Pokémon retain 40% damage
 Breeding Queue in the hatchery: 16
 Maximum Vitamins per Pokémon: 20**

 #### [[Regions/Unova]]
 Unova is the fifth region with 156 unique Pokémon to catch.
 There are lots of dungeons in this region that require a substantial amount of Dungeon Tokens as well as damage.
-Breeding and hatching Pokémon that are native to this region for several days is quite common at this stage. [[Items/Carbos]] becomes available for purchase.
+Breeding and hatching Pokémon that are native to this region for several days is quite common at this stage. [[Items/Carbos]] becomes available for purchase, which decrease egg steps.
+Finally, clearing Unova unlocks a new quest line in Orre.

 **Non-native Pokémon retain 50% damage
 Breeding Queue in the hatchery: 32
 Maximum Vitamins per Pokémon: 25**

 #### [[Regions/Kalos]]
 Kalos is the sixth region and has 72 unique Pokémon to catch, breed and hatch.
-Some currently unobtainable forms will be added in the future.
-Kalos' gyms and dungeons are quite tough but offer great rewards as well.
-At this stage it should be easily possible for the player to give every Pokémon the maximum amount of protein.
+It also unlocks [[Mega Pokémon]], which can be evolved when your Pokémon are very strong.

 **Non-native Pokémon retain 60% damage
 Breeding Queue in the hatchery: 64
 Maximum Vitamins per Pokémon: 30**

 #### [[Regions/Alola]]
 Alola is the seventh region and currently has 104 new Pokémon to catch, breed and hatch.
-Alola gyms and dungeons are quite tough but offer great rewards as well.
+Alola dungeons are the first dungeons with two floors.

 **Non-native Pokémon retain 70% damage
 Breeding Queue in the hatchery: 96